 We offer paint removal from stone and bricks, we use a patented system that we have had great results with.
-We use mainly 2 systems, 1 is a super heated Thermtech hot water system that can be heated up to 150 c and we also use another system that produces a swirling soft abrasive, different products can be added depending on the application and the building material.
-We actually our own machines and can offer test patches to ensure we give the best advice and the correct price for the works.
-Our training has been carried out in collaboration with Restorative Techniques who actually make and supply the machines.
+We use mainly 2 systems, 1 is a super heated Thermatech hot water system that can be heated up to 150 degrees c, and we also use another system that produces a swirling soft abrasive.
+Different products can be added depending on the application and the building material.
+We actually our own machines, and can offer test patches to ensure we give the best advice, and an accurate price for the works.
+Our training has been carried out in collaboration with Restorative Techniques, who actually make and supply the machines.

 This is a before picture, this property had been painted many times and was suffering from penetrating dampness.

 All the plastic paint removed, hard cement pointing removed, and we re-pointed using a lime mortar like when it was originally constructed

 As you can see in the picture below this building now looks absolutely stunning.
 Why would anybody actually even want to paint this!